All Episodes

 dan friesen

-Alex is a noble, noble leader.
+He's a noble, noble leader.

-So I think part of his anger is coming from a place of, like, he wasn't on this sooner.
+So I think part of his anger is coming from a place of like he wasn't on this sooner.

-And he could have been covering the story this way before.
+It's like this document was available before, and he could have been covering the story this way before.

 And I think that's where a little bit of this anger comes from.